cambridge-ceu/csd3/applications/RStudio.md

 <font color="red"><b>26/3/2022 Update</b></font> `module load rstudio/1.3.1093` <font color="blue"><b>now functions well, which enables R packages such as `R/heatmaply`.</b></font>

-We intend to use the most recent version with `module load rstudio/1.3.1093; rstudio` but it fails with messages:
+However, in November 2022 this fails with messages:

 ```
 qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.